 I’d like to start this by saying whoever coined the phrase “baby blues” needs a throat punch.
 It has such a condescending tone – “someone’s got the Mondays” – and even at it’s very mildest, it’s shitty and deserves a real description.
 What’s worse is that it lays the groundwork for dismissing an even more serious issue – postpartum depression.

-I suspect I had PPD the first time I gave birth but I didn’t want people (including my doctor) to think I wasn’t handling motherhood so worked very hard to hide it.
+I suspect I had postpartum depression the first time I gave birth but I didn’t want people (including my doctor) to think I wasn’t handling motherhood so worked very hard to hide it.

 Because I can’t officially say I had postpartum depression, I wanted someone who was diagnosed with PPD to write this post so Claire was kind enough to step up to the plate.